SAP-docs/sap-hana-cloud-hana-database/docs/sql-ref/010-SQL-Reference/011-SQL-Functions/score-function-miscellaneous-20e6f8e.md

 ## Syntax 2

-The following example creates a table that contains two strings:
+The following example creates a table that contains a string and adds a fuzzy text index to it:

 ```
-CREATE TABLE T2 (CONTENT TEXT FAST PREPROCESS OFF);
+CREATE TABLE T2 (CONTENT NCLOB);
+CREATE FUZZY SEARCH INDEX IDX2 ON T2(CONTENT) SEARCH MODE TEXT;
 ```

 ```
 INSERT INTO T2 VALUES('This is a test.');
-INSERT INTO T2 VALUES('This was a test.');
 ```

 Use the SCORE function to check the table contents for relevance against the search string 'is':

 ```
-SELECT SCORE('is' IN CONTENT) FROM T2 WHERE SCORE('is' IN CONTENT) > 0.2;
+SELECT SCORE('is' IN CONTENT EXACT SEARCH MODE 'text') AS SCORE, CONTENT FROM T2 WHERE SCORE('is' IN CONTENT EXACT SEARCH MODE 'text') > 0.2;
 ```